jamescherti/tomorrow-night-deepblue-theme.el/README.md

 ## Install using straight

-To install the `tomorrow-night-deepblue-theme` using `straight.el`, you need to add the following code to your Emacs configuration:
+To install the `tomorrow-night-deepblue-theme` using [straight.el](https://github.com/radian-software/straight.el?tab=readme-ov-file#getting-started), you need to add the following code to your Emacs configuration:
 ```
 (use-package tomorrow-night-deepblue-theme
   :straight (tomorrow-night-deepblue-theme